blacklanternsecurity/bbot/README.md

 - @kerrymilan for his Neo4j and Ansible expertise
 - @domwhewell-sage for his family of badass code-looting modules
 - @aconite33 and @amiremami for their ruthless testing
-- Aleksei Kornev (@alekseiko) for allowing us ownership of the bbot Pypi repository <3
+- Aleksei Kornev (@alekseiko) for granting us ownership of the bbot Pypi repository <3